 2. Understand the terms of the loan.

-You should be clear on the key elements of the loan, including the interest rate, points (a fee of 1% of the loan value per point) the lender charges on the loan, and when you can make those payments (upfront or on top of the principal).
+You should be clear on the loan’s key elements, including the interest rate, points (a fee of 1% of the loan value per point) the lender charges on the loan, and when you can make those payments (upfront or on top of the principal).
 Always be especially clear on the repayment schedule of the loan to avoid defaulting.

 3. Plan ahead.

-The best way to make a hard money loan work for you is to first plan how and when you will repay it.
+The best way to make a hard money loan work for you is to first plan how and when to repay it.
 Ground that plan in the terms and conditions of the loan agreement.
-Make sure you have multiple ways to manage the repayment amount in case unforeseen circumstances impact one of your strategies.
+Ensure you have multiple ways to manage the repayment amount if unforeseen circumstances impact one of your strategies.

 “Have multiple exit strategies planned before starting the project,” said Cassie Villela, property manager for Silverbridge Realty.
 “For example, if a flipped home isn’t selling by a certain date, it can be rented out and then refinanced into a conventional loan.”